Official Global Travel Advisories

 COVID-19 - Movement restrictions

-To reduce the spread of COVID-19, Libya's National Accord Government (GNA) is imposing a curfew from 8 p.m. to 6 a.m. until further notice.
-24h curfew is in effect on Fridays and Saturdays and travel between cities is prohibited during the curfew.
+To reduce the spread of COVID-19, Libya's National Accord Government (GNA) and the Libyan National Army (LNA) are imposing curfews.
+These curfews vary depending on the day of the week and your location.
+Travel between cities is prohibited during the curfew.

 These measures could be reassessed or modified.
 Monitor local media for the latest information.